United Nations Security Council Resolution 2803

 United Nations Security Council Resolution 2803 was passed on 17 November 2025 to give effect to the Gaza peace plan agreed by Israel and Hamas in October 2025.
-The resolution endorses the Gaza peace plan, welcomes the formation of a Board of Peace to support the reconstruction of the Gaza Strip, authorizes the deployment of an International Stabilization Force and allows for the establishment of a Palestinian Committee to manage day-to-day governance in the Gaza Strip.
-The resolution was welcomed by the Palestinian Authority.
+The resolution was welcomed by the Palestinian Authority and denounced by Hamas.

 Process

-The initial draft was circulated by the United States on 3 November 2025 which would give a two-year mandate to the International Stabilization Force and set up a Board of Peace.
-A revised draft was reported on 10 November, which sets benchmarks for Israeli withdrawal tied to Hamas disarmament and requires six-monthly progress reports to be submitted to the Security Council.
+The initial draft, which would give a two-year mandate to the International Stabilization Force and set up a Board of Peace, was circulated by the United States on 3 November 2025.
+A revised draft, which sets benchmarks for Israeli withdrawal tied to Hamas disarmament and requires six-monthly progress reports to be submitted to the Security Council, was reported on 10 November.
 It welcomes the formation of a Board of Peace and describes it as a transitional governing body to oversee the administration of Gaza.
-A further revised draft was circulated on 13 November which included a clause supporting Palestinian self-determination and statehood.
+A further revised draft, which included a clause supporting Palestinian self-determination and statehood, was circulated on 13 November.
 The same day, Russia proposed an alternative draft which would support options for an International Stabilization Force, but removed references to the Board of Peace.
 On 14 November, the United States, together with the Muslim-majority countries of Qatar, Egypt, the United Arab Emirates, Saudi Arabia, Indonesia, Pakistan, Jordan, and Turkey, issued a joint statement urging the Security Council to adopt the latest version of the United States draft.
 The statement was welcomed by the Palestinian Authority.
 The United Kingdom also issued a statement in support of the United States proposed draft resolution.
 A final draft was presented to the Security Council at its 10,046th meeting on 17 November 2025 as Document S/2025/748.

 Voting

-Thirteen countries voted in favour of the resolution, including P5 members France, the United Kingdom and the United States.
+Thirteen countries voted in favour of adopting the resolution, including P5 members France, the United Kingdom and the United States.
 The remaining two P5 countries, China and Russia, abstained from voting.